sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 - to remove a constraint (see ToC) in knowledge and skills — e.g. the team doesn't know how to do certain things,
 - to remove a constraint in productivity — e.g. the team knows how to do certain things but the performance is not good enough.

-[todo: double check!]
-**NB**: If hiring is done to remove the knowledge/skills constraint, you will need external consultant (the person who knows how to set up  help to design the interview process as your team doesn’t possess the skills to check if the candidate can do the job.

 # Post 1: How a QA engineer would design an interview for a QA engineer

 The goal of this article is to provoke rational thought in the design of an interview process.